Mission Statement:

 The mission of the Michigan Animal Adoption Network / Animal Care Network is:

--To target low-income communities by decreasing dog and cat homelessness and overpopulation through low-cost sterilization programs and other resources to families in need.
+-To target low-income communities for decreasing dog and cat homelessness and overpopulation.

 More Information: